lauralwd/metagenomicspractical/README.md

 # Credits and references
 Original practical (version 2017) was made By Margo Schuller and Laura Dijkhuizen.
-The current version was improved thereupon by [Laura Dijkhuizen](https://www.uu.nl/medewerkers/LWDijkhuizen).
+The current version was improved thereupon by [Laura Dijkhuizen](https://www.lauradijkhuizen.com).
 The practical is based on a subset of published data.
 The original paper is published open-access in New Phytologist:
 >Dijkhuizen, L. W., Brouwer, P., Bolhuis, H., Reichart, G. J., Koppers, N., Huettel, B., ... & Wong, G. K. S. (2018).
 Is there foul play in the leaf pocket?
 The metagenome of floating fern Azolla reveals endophytes that do not fix N2 but may denitrify.
-New Phytologist, 217(1), 453-466.
+New Phytologist, 217(1), 453-466. [https://doi.org/10.1111/nph.14843](https://doi.org/10.1111/nph.14843)

+The continuation of this project is documented also on github, find more details here: [github.com/lauralwd/azolla_genus_metagenome](https://github.com/lauralwd/azolla_genus_metagenome)